Research Paper

 Abstract Relationships

-Three-Dimensional Associative Neural Networks: A New Method for Achieving General Artificial Intelligence
+3D Correlation Neural Networks: A New Path to Artificial General Intelligence (AGI)

 2. Key Principles

-The core idea of this neural network is to use the spatial relationships between "Tokens" to simulate the physical laws of the real world.
+The central thesis of this architecture is to use the spatial relationships between "Tokens" (Meta-nodes) to simulate physical laws.
 Specifically:

 4. Training and Operation

-After training on massive amounts of data, the neural network stores three key types of parameters:
+After training on massive datasets, the neural network stores three key types of parameters: